k-basinski/cool_stuff/README.md

 # Cool stuff

-## ...about perception, cognition, neuroscience, psychology, physics & mathematics
+...about perception, cognition, neuroscience, psychology, physics, mathematics and whatever else I find cool and interesting.

 This is a personal, curated list of links to stuff that I find interesting and relevant to my scientific work on auditory perception.
 If you have anything to add to this list for whatever reason, you're more than welcome to do a pull request.
 The point of this list is for me to have one place for all links to cool stuff that I come about (might as well share it with the world, right?).